plapoddx/Baruchazon_CIS5800/README.md

 npm install express mysql2 cors
 ```

-3. Set up MySQL Database (Optional as Source Code hardcoded into server.js, and can query from there)
+3. Set up MySQL Database (OPTIONAL) Skip to Step 4

 - Create a database `baruchazon`
 - Import the schema and data for:
   - `products` using 'inventory.csv' on DBeaver or MySQL Workbench
 - Adjust your `server.js` database credentials

-4. Run the server
+4. Run the server (OPTIONAL) a server has been setup and redirected.
+Skip to Step 5

 ```bash
 node server.js